My name is Pat Culhane. I am a Senior Project Manager (Sport Development) and a Doctor of Management candidate based in Dublin, Ireland.

 I grew up in Limerick, Ireland in the 1980s and 1990s.
 Sport has always influenced my life – hurling, in particular.
 As an undergraduate student in Dundee, I became involved in the development of shinty and Gaelic games.
-After graduating from Abertay Univerity with a BSc Sport, Health and Exercise in 2005, I started working with the GAA as Hurling Development Officer for Limerick city.
+After graduating from Abertay Univerity with a BSc Sport, Health and Exercise in 2005, I started working with the GAA as Regional Development Officer for Limerick city.
 There I provided support services to volunteers and players across a range communities through clubs and schools.
 In 2011, I was appointed GAA National Development Officer.

 See my CV / Résumé here.

 Through my work, I embrace the principle of egalitarianism.
 I strive to recognise and respect the human rights of each child and each adult and encourage others to do the same.
 While I am supportive of people working towards bettering their standards of living, this should not be done at unnecessary ecological or environmental expense; this, unfortunately, is all too frequent.